DaryllConway/screeps/README.md

 # Overview

-This librairy is under construction and add many concepts to help to maintain code as Collection, Storage, Tasks, ...
+This library is under construction and add many concepts to help to maintain and improve the readability of the code as Collection, Storage, Tasks, ...

 ## Collection